SAU-Senior-Project-2022/Integration/README.md

 - [Tweepy Python Library](https://docs.tweepy.org/en/stable/)
 - [Dateutil Python Library](https://dateutil.readthedocs.io/en/stable/)
 - Add `cronjob.sh` to your crontab with * * * * * to run every minute.
+    - Modify the first line of `cronjob.sh` to reflect the path of your installation.